Hackerl/asyncio/doc/error_handling.md

 When the upper layers print the error code, the terminal might display something like:

-> error: task has been cancelled (asyncio::task:1)
+> Error: Task was cancelled (asyncio::task:1)

-From this, we can determine that the error category is `asyncio::task`, the error code is `1`, and the error message is `task has been cancelled`.
+From this, we can determine that the error category is `asyncio::task`, the error code is `1`, and the error message is `task was cancelled`.
 We should have a good idea of the root cause.

 Unfortunately, defining custom error categories and codes is quite tedious.
 We need to define our own error code enumeration and also inherit from [`std::error_category`](https://en.cppreference.com/w/cpp/error/error_category) while overriding some virtual functions.